stephenverderame/sapl/README.md

 No top-level line needs to end with a semicolon in an object or type (code in a function does), although you are more then welcome to use it.

 The constructor does not need `pub` before it, it is always public and always named the same as the object.
 If no constructor is defined, a default no-parameter one is created which sets all values to their specified initial values or `unit`.

-Member variables are captured at runtime to the scopes of member function, and captured *by reference*.
-They are added to the `self` namespace.
-Lookup into the `self` namespace has lower priority than statically captured values because `self::` can be used to explicitly request a lookup into the namespace.
-Note that all members are **references**.
-Thus, to use member values' you must derefence them.
+The initial values are set by copying the initial value to the new instance object.
+Therefore, if an initial value is a reference, the data behind that reference is **shared** for all instances of an object.

+Each function gets a `self` object which refers to itself. `self` is an implicit first parameter to **all** member functions.
+You need not declare this parameter in the argument list, but it is always there.
+This is because member functions are accessed via dot-syntax, and this passes the context object (left side of `.`) as a reference to the function.

+Thus, there is **no** way to access member variables except through the `self` object (or any other instance object)

 Examples